Skylark13/osgboostpython/README.md

 boost.python bindings for OpenSceneGraph.
 Hand-written to hopefully be more optimized, and also to be able to offer a more python-esque view of the OSG data structures.

 See the README.txt file in the sources for how to build and use the wrappers.
+Also, the documentation I had written on this project's Google Code wiki is now in a branch called 'wiki'.

 They are still very much a work in progress, but basic things work well.
 For example, we can translate osg::createTexturedQuadGeometry() which is in src/osg/Geometry.cpp almost literally to Python: